renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

-  - Sometimes, if a player fails a check, they will simply be able to try again rather than having the player roll the same check repeatedly—or *allowing* the same player to simply make repeated attempts until they succeed—it is often a good idea to use a *simple success check*.
+  - Sometimes, if a player fails a check, they will simply be able to try again rather than having the player roll the same check repeatedly — or *allowing* the same player to simply make repeated attempts until they succeed — it is often a good idea to use a *simple success check*.
   - As an example, if a character wants to make several Healing Potions, while one might have them make several individual